prscX/react-native-material-shadows/README.md

 # React Native: Material Shadows - Android

-This library is a React Native wrapper around [harjot-oberai/MaterialShadows](https://github.com/harjot-oberai/MaterialShadows) library.
+This library is a thin React Native Bridge around [harjot-oberai/MaterialShadows](https://github.com/harjot-oberai/MaterialShadows) library.
 It seamlessly integrats with Material shadows.
 The library takes existing material shadows to next level by adding the following features :

 - **Convex shadows**: The shadows are not only rectangular or circular, they can take any convex shape depending on the view and its content.